Windower/Lua/addons/send/readme.md

 //send <target> <command>
 ```

-The target can be the receiver's name, `@all` to send to all instances, `@other` to send to all instances excluding the sender or `@<job>` to send to a specific job.
+The target can be the receiver's name, `@all` to send to all instances, `@party` to send to just party members, `@other` to send to all instances excluding the sender, or `@<job>` to send to a specific job.
 The command can be any valid FFXI or Windower command.

 Examples:
 ```
 //send @all /ma "Blizzard" <t>

+//send @party //sw hp a Southern San

 //send @whm /ma "Haste" <me>